Gouda Cheese vs Ricotta Cheese

 Gouda Cheese has a moisture content of reduced by scalding.
 Gouda's texture can be described as "varies".
 Ricotta Cheese has a fat content of varies and a moisture content of reduced by scalding.
 Ricotta's texture can be described as "soft, moist".

-Gouda Cheese has a sweet to nutty flavor.
-Ricotta Cheese has a sweet, slightly creamy flavor.
+Gouda Cheese has a sweet to nutty taste.
+Ricotta Cheese has a sweet, slightly creamy taste.
 Ricotta's aroma can be described as "mild".

 Appearance and Aging